KapokPassion/DLNLP_assignment_23/A/model/checkpoint-2565/readme.txt

-The folder where the trained model is located.
+Run the taskA.py.
+The trained model will be saved here.